Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Heroin is a highly addictive drug made from the opium poppy plant.
 It was first synthesized by Bayer Pharmaceutical in 1898 and was meant to treat morphine addiction in Civil War Veterans.
 Unfortunately, these veterans soon developed a harmful tolerance to heroin.[1]

 The US delegates to the Geneva Limitation Convention in 1930 placed international limits on heroin production, and in 1970 it was put on the Schedule I Controlled Substances list in the US.
-This means heroin has no recognized medical purposes, with a high potential for abuse, and is illegal to possess.
+This means heroin has no recognized medical purposes, has a high potential for abuse, and is illegal to possess.

 According to the 2021 National Survey on Drug Use and Health, a full 0.4% of Americans over the age of 12 have reported using heroin in the last 12 months.[2]
 That comes out to roughly 1.1 million people heroin users.[3]